 Possible Treatments for TMJ Disorder

-- Ice or hot packs
+- Ice packs and hot packs

-Visit Wellington Point Dental today!
+Book an Appointment with Wellington Point Dental